liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

         servletContext="<%= application %>"
     />

-#### How should I update my code?

-You should replace the call to include the preview JSP with the taglib `liferay-ui:asset-display`, passing the parameter `template` as a preview.
-For
-example:
+To preview an asset, you should instead use the `liferay-ui:asset-display` tag, passing it an instance of the asset entry and an asset renderer preview template.
+Here's an example of using the tag:

     <liferay-ui:asset-display
         assetEntry="<%= assetEntry %>"